williamouyang/okta.github.io/_source/docs/guides/oan_guidance.md

 **Q: My app is now in OAN, what is the user experience for a joint customer that wants to set up SSO and Account Provisioning for my app in the Okta interface?**

-A: Okta creates unique SAML configuration documentation for each application in the OAN so each will be different but for a sample, see our instructions for “How to Configure SAML 2.0 in Slack” as an example.
-Also, if you haven’t already done so, sign up for an Okta developer account and you can test drive the Okta user experience yourself.
+A: Okta creates unique SAML configuration documentation for each application in the OAN so each will be different but for a sample, see our instructions for [How to Configure SAML 2.0 in Slack](http://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Slack.html) as an example.
+Also, if you haven’t already done so, sign up for an Okta [developer account](https://www.okta.com/developer/signup/) and you can test drive the Okta user experience yourself.

 <br/>

 **Q: In general, how can I get familiar with the Okta product?**

-A: To get started, check out our Training Resources or Okta Academy on Youtube.
-Also see the Okta Help Center for FAQs and support articles and the Okta Community.
-App Partners are eligible for live Okta 101 sessions as well, please email <oan@okta.com> if you are interested.
+A: To get started, check out the [Okta Help Center](https://support.okta.com/help) or [Okta Academy](https://www.youtube.com/playlist?list=PLIid085fSVdurJ8l_UgfNGJohaSW6w97p) on Youtube.
+App Partners are eligible for live Okta 101 sessions as well, please email oan@okta.com if you are interested.